Heshbon/airbnb-clone-project/README.md

 - A **Booking** belongs to one **Property** and one **User**.
 - A **Review** is linked to a **Booking**.
 - A **Payment** is associated with a **Booking**.

+## 4. 🧩 Feature Breakdown

+### 👤 User management
+  + This allows users to sign up, log in, and manage their profiles.
+Authentication is secured using JWT or OAuth2.

+### 🏠 Property management
+  + The hosts can create, update, and delete property listings.
+Includes support for pricing, and location.

+### 📅 Booking system
+  + Users can search for properties by date and location, then book them.
+Booking dates are validated to prevent conflicts.

+### ⭐ Reviews
+  + Users can leave comments and ratings after completing a booking.
+This will help improve trust in the platform and system.

+### 💳 Payment services
+  + Securely handles transactions for bookings which may include payment tracking, method and status.